 Official GED test scores.

-Students who have previously attended NIC need to reactivate their files by reapply for admission at www.nic.edu/apply.
+Students who have previously attended NIC but have not been enrolled for one or more semesters, excluding summer, need to reapply at www.nic.edu/apply.

 Non-Degree Seeking Students

-Students interested in taking classes for personal enrichment, to improve job skills, or for other educational purposes may attend NIC as non-degree seeking students by filling out a non-degree application at www.nic.edu/apply.
-The following conditions apply to non-degree seeking students.
+Students interested in taking classes for personal enrichment, to improve job skills, or for other educational purposes may attend as non-degree seeking students by filling out a non-degree application at www.nic.edu/apply.
+Non-degree seeking students are:

 Non-High School Graduates

-Non-high school graduates who want to be admitted as a degree-seeking student may do so after passing the high school level General Educational Development (GED) tests.
+Students without a high school diploma may be admitted as a degree-seeking student after passing the General Education Diploma (GED) tests.

-All application materials from students living abroad should be sent to the Admissions Office at least six months prior to registration in order to allow time for evaluation and notice of acceptance.
+All application materials from students living abroad should be sent to Cardinal Central at least six months prior to registration in order to allow time for evaluation and notice of acceptance.
 International students applying from within the United States need to submit all materials no less than one month prior to registration.
 The college will issue an I-20 to accepted students who provide the appropriate admissions and financial documentation.

 The following items are required for all international applicants: